sounlida/envoyer-docs/src/introduction.md

 ## Envoyer API

-Envoyer provides a powerful API that allows you to manage your servers programatically, providing access to the vast majority of Envoyer features.
+Envoyer provides a powerful API that allows you to manage your servers programmatically, providing access to the vast majority of Envoyer features.
 You can find the Envoyer API documentation [here](https://envoyer.io/api-documentation).

 ## Found Something Wrong?